You want smart political talk without the meltdowns?

 You get all the breaking news first.

-Just listen three hours a day, it's all we ask.
+Just listen three hours a day.

-Um now, we had a caller.
+Now, we had a caller.

 What was her name?

-The woman that called in, made sixty thousand dollars uh between her and her husband, and and her reading of this tax bill was that she is gonna end up paying more.
+And her reading of this tax bill was that she is going to end up paying more.

 I really do think, and I've thought a lot about this.

-The idea that the state and local tax income tax deductions, it really is unfair to those states that that elect politicians that are fiscally responsible,
+The more I think, and it's not something I've really focused on in the past, the idea that the state and local tax income tax deductions, it really is unfair to those states that elect politicians that are fiscally responsible,

-Now, I was New York born and raised.
+Now, I was New York-born and raised.

-I this a lot about New York I like.
+There's a lot about New York I like.

 New York City is not one of them.